jmbeesley/inquisit_for_bc_screen/README.md

 ## Interpreting results

 Genes prioritised in each of the mechanistic categories are ranked by these score, where the score reflects the degree of spporting evidence from all the candidate causal SNPs in the signal.
-Scores are converted to levels (1-3), where level 1 genes have the most evidence of potentially functional SNPs acting upon them.
+Scores are converted to levels (1-3), where level 1 genes are supported by the strongest evidence, and generally from multiple sources or methods.
 Level 2 genes shoould be viewed as possibile targets, but demand less focus.
 Level 3 are very unlikely targets.